John England (bishop): Bishop of Charleston

-1820's
+1820s

 Arrival in diocese

 England was consecrated in Cork as bishop of the Diocese of Charleston in the United States on September 21, 1820.
-The ceremony was held in St. Finbar's Church by Bishop John Murphy, with Bishop Patrick Kelly serving as co-consecrator.
+The ceremony was held in St. Finbar's Church in Cork by Bishop John Murphy, with Bishop Patrick Kelly serving as co-consecrator.
 At the end of the ceremony, England refused to take the customary oath of allegiance to the British Crown, declaring his intention to become an American citizen.